Walter Reed National Military Medical Center Psychology Internship

 Walter Reed National Military Medical Center (WRNMMC) is the "flagship" of military medicine.
 It is located in Bethesda, MD, just outside of Washington, DC.
 Nicknamed "The President’s Hospital," WRNMMC treats the President of the United States, members of the President's Cabinet, Congressmen, Senators, and service members from all branches of the armed forces.

 Distinguished neighbors and valuable resources include the National Institutes of Health (NIH) and the National Library of Medicine.

-WRNMMC offers over sixty accredited medical and dental residency and fellowship programs, including our psychology internship.
+WRNMMC offers over seventy-five accredited medical and dental residency and fellowship programs, including our psychology internship.

 WRNMMC Doctoral Internship in Clinical Psychology